 \subsection{Effective Federal Funds Rate}

 \textit{Federal funds} are excess reserves that commercial banks and other financial institutions deposit at regional Federal Reserve banks.
 These funds can be lent, then, to other market participants with insufficient cash on hand to meet their lending and reserve needs.
-The \textit{Federal Funds Rate} is the interest rate at which depository institutions (banks and credit unions) are expected to lend reserve balances to other depository institutions overnight on an uncollateralized basis.
-Since 2008, the Federal Reserve no longer defines a target rate but rather a target range (0 to 0.25\%, as of November 2021).
-This change was in part due to the GFC and the lack of liquidity creating difficulty to maintain the target rate.
-Besides the Federal Funds Rate, the Federal Reserve also sets the \textit{Interest Rate on Reserve Balances} (IORB), which is the rate of interest that the Federal Reserve pays on balances maintained by or on behalf of eligible institutions in master accounts at Federal Reserve Banks.
-The IORB is set by the Board of Governors (0.15\%, as of November 2021) and it is an important tool of monetary policy.
+The \textit{Federal Funds Rate} (aka Fed Funds rate) is the interest rate at which depository institutions are expected to lend reserve balances to other depository institutions overnight on an uncollateralized basis.
+Since 2008, the Federal Reserve no longer defines a target rate but rather a target range (e.g., 4.75\% to 5.00\%, as of October 2024).
+In fact, the Federal Open Market Committee (FOMC) cannot force banks to charge the Federal Funds Rate but rather sets a target range as a guidepost.

-In fact, the Federal Open Market Committee (FOMC) cannot force banks to charge the Federal Funds Rate but rather sets a target rate as a guidepost.
-Open market operations (OMOs) -- the purchase and sale of securities in the open market by a central bank -- are a key tool used by the Federal Reserve in the implementation of monetary policy.